argonne-lcf/PythonFOAM/README.md

 ## Docker

-### Note - The docker container is outdated and refers to an older commit (1686978d8b50e1f7b44fe7a710e8cdae85cae56d).
-We are working to update the contents of the Docker container with the latest updates.
-Stay tuned.

 A Docker container with the contents of this repo is available [here](https://hub.docker.com/repository/docker/romitmaulik1/pythonfoam_docker).
 You can use

 ```docker pull romitmaulik1/pythonfoam_docker:latest```